-Answering this question depends on your company and role.
-If you’re a developer looking to build a system that integrates software in existing hardware, then the FaceMe SDK is the best choice.
+Answering this question depends on your company and your role.
+If you’re a developer looking to build a system that integrates software with existing hardware, then the FaceMe SDK is the best choice.
 End users and system integrators will want a ready-to-go solution such as FaceMe Security.
 Read on to discover more about these exciting facial recognition solutions.

 You can expand FaceMe Security’s capabilities with several add-ons:

-Health Add-on:Prevent the spread of infectious diseases and promote general health management with three crucial checks: mask detection, identity verification, and temperature detection.
+Health add-on:Prevent the spread of infectious diseases and promote general health management with three crucial checks: mask detection, identity verification, and temperature detection.

-Check-in Add-on:Connect to your visitor management system to check in visitors and perform employee clock-in/out.
+Check-in add-on:Connect to your visitor management system to check in visitors and perform employee clock-in/out processes.

-VMR Add-on:Handles surveillance activities when no VMS is available.
-Access live multi-camera monitoring for up to nine streams, real-time alerts, and video recording and playback.
+VMR add-on:Handles surveillance activities when no VMS is available.
+Access live multi-camera monitoring for up to nine streams, with real-time alerts, plus video recording and playback.

 Access control systems are built to achieve one critical goal: controlling who gains access to protected assets and areas.
-As the most secure form of authentication available today, facial recognition elevates the security of any access control system.
-Thanks to the high accuracy and flexibility of FaceMe, you can easily integrate facial recognition into existing systems or install it as a standalone solution.
+As the most secure practical form of authentication available today, facial recognition elevates the security of any access control system.
+Thanks to the high accuracy and flexibility of FaceMe, one can easily integrate facial recognition into existing systems or install it as a standalone solution.
 With FaceMe for access control, managers don’t have to worry about lost or stolen ID cards or credentials, inaccurate fingerprint scanners, or systems being spoofed with photos or videos of authorized individuals.
 You can read more on why leading industries are choosing FaceMe as their top facial recognition solution.